mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 reinforce the problem.
 So helping people learn how to choose a response.
 [00:20:58]

-**Michaela:** I also think like I'm coming from Europe... and especially in Australia.
+**Michaela:** I also think like I'm coming from Europe... and especially in Austria.
 I don't want to generalize for the whole Europe now.
 There was in Austria then, when I entered the workforce, I wasn't really expecting that people were really nice to me.
 You know what I mean?
 Like, the school system here is already that,